The financial services industry is changing rapidly, and technological innovations have had a lot to do with that.

 This is where ERP software comes in.

 The Incisive Media/Computing study found improved regulatory compliance to be ERP implementation's fifth biggest benefit.
 Nearly 60 percent of respondents anticipate the software playing a significant role in meeting compliance standards going forward.

-– Inaccurate reporting: Not only does this pose a problem for compliance, but it has an adverse effect on nearly every business process for financial service professionals.
-Customer service functions, online banking capabilities, even just billing and accounting activities – all of this is made more difficult without accurate filing and reporting.
+- Inaccurate reporting: Not only does this pose a problem for compliance, but it has an adverse effect on nearly every business process for financial service professionals.
+Customer service functions, online banking capabilities, and even just billing and accounting activities - all of this is made more difficult without accurate filing and reporting.